animatedmax/spring-data-geode/src/main/markdown/reference/repositories.md

 <div class="paragraph">

-While the preceding example works, you can achieve the same effect by using the Spring Data Repository convention provided by {sdg-name}.
+While the preceding example works, you can achieve the same effect by using the Spring Data Repository convention provided by Spring Data for GemFire.
 For instance, the same query could be defined as follows:

 </div>